edamame852/the-docs/docs/coding-practices/CCNA/lessons/lesson_3.md

             Spanning tree enabled protocol rstp
         Root ID     Priority 32769 (Default for VLAN is 32768) Address 5001.0004.0000
-                    This bridge is the root (sometimes this gets convered up in the exam) Hello Time ...
+                    This bridge is the root (sometimes this gets covered up in the exam) Hello Time ...
         Bridge ID   Priority 32769
                     Address 5001.0004.0000